 Buenos Aires is a sophisticated metropolis of 13 million inhabitants.
 In the 19th century it was dubbed the Paris of Latin America for the elegance of its buildings and the intellectual vitality of its café life.
 Its distinct neighborhoods invite a study of immigration and the varying moments of economic development over time.
 Among other attributes, Buenos Aires is a center of the Spanish publishing world.
 Markets and artistic life takes place in the streets.
-Porteños are fashion conscious and take pride in cutting a good figure.
+Porteños are fashion conscious and take pride in keeping fit.

 Housing, breakfast and one additional meal are included in the program fee.
 Students live in a private home or in a student residencia double occupancy room with a native Spanish speaker.
 Homestay hosts come from a variety of lifestyles that can be matched with a student’s preferred living environment.
 In order to create a network of Argentines beyond the host home that students can interact with, all CIEE students and host families from a same neighborhood meet over a shared meal in the early weeks of the program.
 Year students with a two and a half month break between semesters are responsible for their own housing and meals during that period.

 Students make their own travel arrangements to arrive in Buenos Aires by a designated date.
 Specific information will be provided in post-acceptance materials from CIEE.

 Overall GPA 2.75; 5 semesters of college-level Spanish or equivalent; Spanish language course the session prior to study abroad recommended; college-level coursework in Latin American Studies recommended.

 The Program Fee is charged on the U Bill and covers tuition, housing, some meals, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.